HighOverseer/KakaoXpertApp/README.md

 ## 🙏 Acknowledgments

 - Thanks to the cocoa farming community for their valuable feedback
-- YOLOv8 team for the excellent object detection framework
-- TensorFlow team for mobile ML capabilities
 - All contributors who helped make this project possible

 ---